s41m0n/Cplus-Profiler/README.md

 }
 ```

-After the execution, we obtain the following `profiler_result.txt` file:
+After the execution, we obtain the following `profile(Sep  2 2019,18:18:47)` file:

 ```txt
 main.cpp,7:1567333232104876595